Western Individualism May Have Roots In The Medieval Church's Obsession With Incest

 "If you eliminate adoption and remarriage, you prevent lineages from getting heirs and lineages literally die out," he says.

-The researchers don't know the precise motivations behind these bans, but they think they had a dramatic impact on how society was organized.
+The researchers don't know the precise motivations behind these bans, but they think the limitations had a dramatic impact on how society was organized.

-That restructuring of societies in Western Europe in turn also benefited the Church, notes Henrich.
+That restructuring of societies in Western Europe in turn also benefited the church, notes Henrich.

-"In some sense, the Church is killing off clans, and they're often getting the lands in wealth," he says.
-"So this is enriching the Church.
-Meanwhile, Europeans are broken down into monogamous, nuclear families and they can't recreate the complex kinship structures that we [still] see elsewhere in the world."
+"In some sense, the church is killing off clans, and they're often getting the lands in wealth," he says.
+"So this is enriching the church.
+Meanwhile, Europeans are broken down into monogamous, nuclear families and they can't re-create the complex kinship structures that we [still] see elsewhere in the world."

-"This is the first comprehensive attempt that I can see, where the authors try to explain why is it that Westerners are so unusual or why they're the outliers?" says Norenzayan, who worked with Henrich on the 2010 study, but wasn't involved in the new one.
+"This is the first comprehensive attempt that I can see where the authors try to explain why is it that Westerners are so unusual or why they're the outliers?" says Norenzayan, who worked with Henrich on the 2010 study, but wasn't involved in the new one.

-The study is "incredible in scope and very novel to link specific practices in the Church with psychology centuries later," said University of Maryland psychologist Michele Gelfand in an email.
+The study is "incredible in scope and very novel to link specific practices in the church with psychology centuries later," said University of Maryland psychologist Michele Gelfand in an email.
 Gelfand, who studies cultural norms and diversity, was not involved in the new study.

 Despite the strong evidence of association between the Catholic Church's marriage bans and WEIRD psychology, she thinks future studies need to illustrate exactly how these policies paved the way for this kind of psychology.